centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Gettemplate

-To view the template list of a host, use the **GETTEMPLATE** action:
+To view the template list for a host, use the **GETTEMPLATE** action:

 ``` shell
 centreon -u admin -p 'centreon' -o HOST -a gettemplate -v "Centreon-Server"